An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories

+While the perfect-information basestock network heuristic outperforms the imperfect-information and distribution-free settings, its advantage diminishes in realistic scenarios where demand distribution information is inherently imperfect.
+Therefore, for a practical comparison, we evaluate the imperfect distribution setting against BIO, a distribution-free approach.
+Across the zero, mean, and excess inventory settings, BIO-best outperforms BSU Net$_{\theta=1}$ (network basestock counterpart) heuristic by 0.4\%, 10.1\%, and 2.4\%, respectively, on average across price settings, resulting in an overall average gain of approximately 4.3\%.
+Notably, we observe significant gains in the $p=b=1$ setting as well as across all mean inventory settings (average +9\%, in 5 of 9 settings), while performance remains relatively low negative otherwise (average -1.6\%, in the rest).

+We also observe that the pure RO method under-performs relative to the baselines in many parameter regimes.
+However, this performance gap is closed with a simple tuning of $\lambda$ via the BIO strategy (also as illustrated in Example~\ref{example}).
+This BIO tuning is essential for data-driven distribution-free approaches to effectively compete against simple baselines (serving as an alternative to a full-scale SAA approach, which would require a large number of demand scenarios—potentially correlated across all locations and channels—leading to both computational challenges as well as difficulties in scenario generation).

-Next we observe the BIO models with $\lambda >0$ enhance the performance of the pure RO models on average by 5-6\% (with BIO 10\%, 25\%) which increases to 12\% by tuning $\lambda$ for each SKU using BIO-best.
-In particular, BIO-best achieves the best overall performance across the mean and the lower quantiles. {This out-of-sample performance worsens when we employ overly optimistic BIO settings (e.g., $\lambda>$ 50\%), indicating that a pragmatic range of smaller $\lambda$ values are preferable.}
+Specifically, we observe the BIO models with $\lambda >0$ enhance the performance of the pure RO models on average by 5-6\% (with BIO 10\%, 25\%) which increases to 12\% by tuning $\lambda$ for each SKU using BIO-best.
+From Fig.~\ref{fig:results_zero_new}, we observe that a gradual increase in $\lambda$ leads to an increase in mean profitability without compromising practical robustness.
+BIO-best does achieve the best overall performance across the mean and the lower quantiles amongst all the BIO models. {The out-of-sample performance worsens when we employ overly optimistic BIO settings (e.g., $\lambda>$ 50\%), indicating that a pragmatic range of smaller $\lambda$ values are preferable.}